The Talk Test Explained: How to Gauge Effort Without Gadgets

 The Talk Test Helps You Assess Exercise Intensity

-From a more general health and fitness perspective, being able to differentiate whether you are doing moderate-intensity physical activity or vigorous-intensity physical activity can be important in terms of how much exercise you need to do to satisfy the physical activity guidelines for adults.
+From a more general health and fitness perspective, being able to differentiate between moderate-intensity physical activity and vigorous-intensity physical activity is important in terms of determining how much exercise is needed to meet the physical activity guidelines for adults.

-The guidelines for physical activity for adults set forth by the Centers for Disease Control and Prevention and the British Heart Foundation are to accumulate either 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity cardio exercise per week.
+The guidelines for physical activity for adults, set forth by the Centers for Disease Control and Prevention and the British Heart Foundation, recommend accumulating either 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity cardiovascular exercise per week.

 Therefore, having a way to assess whether we are doing “moderate intensity“ or “vigorous-intensity“ aerobic exercise is important because there are different guidelines as to how much of each intensity of exercise you need to do to reduce your risk of lifestyle diseases.